serin0837/word-list-app/README.md

 ## Current Issues

 - Current issue
-  - Can not add data if user not login.
+  - Can not add data when a user is not login with Google.
-  - Language data.
+  - Can add language data as a guest but data stay even after login with Google.